RCastilho91/cardgamerecogntion/README.md

-# cardgamerecogntion
+# cardgamerecognition
-This repository addresses recognition of playing cards and other specific needs of card game 'Tranca'.
+This repository is focused on building a Machine Learning model for recognizing playing cards and other specific needs of card game 'Tranca'.

 The goal is to build a recognition algorithm that correctly identifies the cards and sequences (see item 4.1 in the explanatory part below) in a picture, subsequently calling in the scoring algorithm (also included in this repository as contador_tranca.py).